I’m starting to hate Christmas.

 The picture above shows the number of containers needed last year to store all my family’s Christmas decorations.
 When my wife and I were first married, we needed a box for the tree and maybe one or two storage containers for our decorations.
 Sixteen years and two kids later, the number of Christmas decorations had multiplied several times over.
 The increasing accumulation of decorations was certainly not intentional.
 We didn’t wake up one day and say, “Let’s buy out all of Hobby Lobby’s inventory!”
-We had no aspirations of taking part in a Christmas light fight with the neighbors.
+We had no aspirations of taking part in a Christmas light fight.
 We simply added a few items each year without letting go of any.
 And after sixteen years, we ended up with 2 trees and 12 storage containers full of ornaments, lights, garland, Christmas villages, and trinkets.
 Deck the halls!

 As I rested after retrieving the storage containers from the attic, I gazed at the mountain of plastic that filled our living room.
 And that’s when the thought hit me: I’m starting to hate Christmas.

 I was starting to hate pulling all the decorations out of the attic only to lug them back up there a few weeks later.
 I was starting to hate removing all the normal household decorations in order to make room for all the Christmas décor.
 I was starting to hate the fact that we needed so many containers for decorations that were only on display for one month out of the year.